 - The Star Wars Expanded Universe gives us Jacen Solo and his second Sith apprentice, Tahiri Veila.
 They love his first Sith apprentice, Ben Skywalker.
 Really.
 That Jacen's mentoring of Ben is played for all it's worth like pedophilia doesn't help.
 Tahiri then actually offers Ben sex in exchange for information!

-- Inverted with Chris Hansen; he's a memetic molester locator.
+- Inverted with Chris Hansen; he's a memetic molester hunter.

 - Barney, the titular character of Barney & Friends, may as well be the poster child for this trope.
 Think about it: he's always hanging around kids, "I love you" is practically his catchphrase (to the point he has a song about it; you know the one), and to make matters worse, he sounds incredibly creepy when he talks.
 All that's missing is a van with "Free Candy" painted on the side.

 - Also, he is a Tyrannosaurus rex and the cast of kids he is hanging with change every season...